Shikaga/PitchBlackAnalysis/index.md

 Part 2: Villain
 ===============

 And so, here we are, at the end of film.
-Riddick, Jack and Abu all fly into the sunset, to their next adventure (technically, (???), but, while I do like this movie quite a bit, the fact it is only 20 minutes long and animated, means I will not consider it canonical for this analysis).
+Riddick, Jack and Abu all fly into the sunset, to their next adventure (technically, *The Chronicles of Riddick: Dark Fury*, but, while I do like this movie quite a bit, the fact it is only 30 minutes long and animated, means I will not consider it canonical for this analysis).

-The film, in my opinion at least, is a great success.
+*Pitch Black*, in my opinion at least, is a great success.
 What succeeds solely as a entertaining horror movie, simply on the cool sci-fi setting, monsters, and kills, is excellent movie by Fry's solid character arc and Riddick's compelling and mysterious character.

 But where do you go from here?